Potential and limitations of quantum extreme learning machines: Introduction

-\parTitle{In this paper...} \parTitle{What the literature is missing} To date, and to the best of our knowledge, a general characterisation of the class of tasks that are accomplishable through QRC- or QELM-like schemes for the classification, processing, or extraction of information encoded in quantum states is lacking.
-This limits significantly the systematic deployment of such approaches to the issues of quantum-system and quantum-state characterization or validation, which are crucial steps to perform towards the upscaling of quantum technologies and the achievement of the fault-tolerant quantum information processing paradigm.
+\parTitle{In this paper...} \parTitle{What the literature is missing} To date, and to the best of our knowledge, a general characterisation of the class of tasks that can be accomplished through QELM-like schemes for the classification, processing, or extraction of information encoded in quantum states is lacking.
+This significantly limits the systematic deployment of such approaches to the issues of quantum-system and quantum-state characterization or validation, which are crucial steps to perform towards the upscaling of quantum technologies and the achievement of the fault-tolerant quantum information processing paradigm.

-In this paper, we make significant progress in this direction.
-First, we show that the problem of reconstructing features of a quantum state via an ELM-like setup can be viewed as a linear regression task on the measurement probabilities produced by a suitable positive operator valued measurement (POVM).
+In this paper, we show that the problem of reconstructing features of a quantum state via an ELM-like setup can be viewed as a linear regression task on the measurement probabilities produced by a suitable positive operator valued measurement (POVM) \cite{ghosh2020reconstructing,Nakajimatemporal2021}.
 The key observation is that the probability distribution corresponding to an arbitrary measurement of a quantum state is linear in the input density matrix~\cite{watrous2018theory}.
-This is a fundamental departure from \textit{classical} RCs and ELMs: whereas in the latter case the reservoir is an intrinsically {nonlinear} operation, the same cannot be said about a quantum reservoir.
+This is a fundamental departure from \textit{classical} ELMs: whereas in the latter case the reservoir is an intrinsically {nonlinear} operation, the same cannot be said about a quantum reservoir.
 The latter can always be modelled as a map that linearly processes the input density matrix.
-In turn, this allows us to identify crucial constraints on the properties that QELM or QRC setups can be trained to retrieve.
+In turn, this allows us to identify crucial constraints on the properties that QELM setups can be trained to retrieve.
 While the learning of classical input information that is nonlinearly encoded in the states~\cite{nokkala2021gaussian,govia2021nonlinear} is certainly not precluded, our study clarifies how the only possible source of nonlinearity must come from the encoding itself rather than the reservoir dynamics.
-Although we focus on QELMs, we discuss how QRCs can also be analysed along similar lines.